mmuller88/mmblog/content/newsletter-26/index.md

 <https://www.cloudtechsimplified.com/ci-cd-pipeline-aws-fargate-github-actions-nodejs/>

 Nice in deep article about how to setup AWS ECS with Fargate with AWS CDK.
-That topic can be qutie difficult so it is nice to have articles like this one to help you with,
+That topic can be qutie difficult so it is nice to have articles like this one to help you with.

 Thanks a lot to the author [Mugilan Ragupathi](https://www.cloudtechsimplified.com/author/mugilan-ragupathi/)